haganjam/BEF_quant_scale/README.md

 ### 02_data_cleaning

-The scripts in this folder are used to unzip the data from ResearchBox, clean the different datasets: e.g. environmental data, biomass data etc. and output cleaned versions of this data into the *data* folder.
+The scripts in this folder are used to unzip the data from ResearchBox, clean the different datasets: e.g. environmental data, biomass data etc. and output cleaned versions of this data into the *data/benthic_communities_tjarno_data/data_clean* folder.

 The scripts are numbered 01 to 07 and should be run sequentially.
 All files contain a description paragraph that provides details on what the script does.